WHAT IS KOSHER?

 Kosher food is a term that applies to foods that meet standards of being

-fit for consumption by Jews observant of dietary laws.
+fit for consumption by people observant of Jewish dietary laws.

 Kosher Food can be grouped into three categories: